 If your website is not optimised for mobile, you are missing out on a good chunk of website traffic and potential leads.

 These are the top B2B website trends in 2018.
-Some of them will remain relevant next year and even the year after (deep scrolling websites won’t be going anywhere any time soon) so it’s important that you incorporate these elements into your website or at least consider them if you want to improve your website’s capability.
+Some of them will remain relevant next year and even the year after (deep scrolling websites won’t be going anywhere any time soon) so it’s important that you incorporate these elements into your website or at least consider them if you want to improve the user experience on your website and generate more leads.

 If you want help building or even optimising your website for lead generation, why not check out our free eBook: 10 Things to do to make your website generate sales leads by clicking the button below.